 Mortgage relief available to homeowners affected by covid-19

 Pausing mortgage payments is called a “forbearance.”
 The suspended payments are not forgiven, and you must pay them back at a later time.
-When the forbearance ends, your bank must work with you to make these suspended payments.
-Depending on your situation, the bank could:
+When the forbearance ends, your lender must work with you to make these payments.
+Depending on your situation, the lender could:

 - Put the payments at the end of your loan,

 If you are already in forbearance, you may be eligible for additional extensions.
 If you want an extension, continue telling your lender that you are affected by COVID-19 and want to keep your loan in forbearance for as long as possible.

 Homeowners in foreclosure can ask for a forbearance and pause the foreclosure process.
 Reverse mortgage borrowers are also eligible for relief.

 CVLS always recommends getting help from a free, HUD-certified housing counselor.
 You can find an agency near your home here: Getting An IHDA Loan - IHDA.

 If the original mortgage borrower is deceased, we still encourage you to submit a forbearance request.
 However, you may need to probate the borrower’s estate.
 If you are interested in that option, please call 312-332-8785 or email COVID@cvls.org.
 Please indicate in your voicemail or email that the borrower is deceased.